pytorch/tutorials/beginner_source/deeplabv3_on_ios.rst

             buffer[n] = 0; buffer[n+1] = 0; buffer[n+2] = 0;
             if (maxi == PERSON) buffer[n] = 255;
             else if (maxi == DOG) buffer[n+1] = 255;
-            else if (maxi == SHEEP) buffer[n+2] = 255;        }
+            else if (maxi == SHEEP) buffer[n+2] = 255;
         }
+    }
+    return buffer;

-The implementation here is based on the understanding of the DeepLabV3 model, which outputs a tensor of size [21, width, height] for an input image of width*height.
+The implementation here is based on the understanding of the DeepLabV3 model which outputs a tensor of size [21, width, height] for an input image of width*height.
 Each element in the width*height output array is a value between 0 and 20 (for a total of 21 semantic labels described in Introduction) and the value is used to set a specific color.
 Color coding of the segmentation here is based on the class with the highest probability, and you can extend the color coding for all classes in your own dataset.

-After the output processing, you will also need to call a helper function `convertRGBBufferToUIImage` defined in the `UIImageHelper.mm` of the code repo to convert the RGB `buffer` to an `UIImage` instance to be shown on `UIImageView`.
+After the output processing, you will also need to call a helper function to convert the RGB `buffer` to an `UIImage` instance to be shown on `UIImageView`.
+You can refer to the example code `convertRGBBufferToUIImage` defined in `UIImageHelper.mm` in the code repo.

+The UI for this app is also similar to that for HelloWorld, except that you do not need the `UITextView` to show the image classification result.
+You can also add two buttons `Segment` and `Restart` as shown in the code repo to run the model inference and to show back the original image after the segmentation result is shown.

+The last step before we can run the app is to connect all the pieces together.
+Modify the `ViewController.swift` file to use the `predictImage`, which is refactored and changed to `segmentImage` in the repo, and helper functions you built as shown in the example code in the repo in `ViewController.swift`.
+Connect the buttons to the actions and you should be good to go.

-Now just run the app on an iOS simulator or an actual iOS device, and you will see the following screens:
+Now when you run the app on an iOS simulator or an actual iOS device, you will see the following screens:

 .. image:: /_static/img/deeplabv3_ios.png
    :width: 300 px